Paufs2007/Metal-slug/READ ME.md

  Debug Controls:
  - L teleports the player to the boss arena and destroys both building to prevent screen locks on the buildings. (used for testing boss fight)
- - X teleports player o the tank and destroys both buildings to keep camera from locking on buildings. (used for testing tank)
+ - X teleports player to the tank and destroys both buildings to keep camera from locking on buildings. (used for testing tank)
  - K teleports player to invincibility item (used for testing item)
  - O teleports player to firts building (used for buildings testing)
  - Y teleports player to top of the screen (used for testing platforms)